jamiejamiebobamie/MVC-Pinterest-Labels/README.md

-An app to label my pinterest pins with labels.
+An app to label my Pinterest pins with labels.

+TO-DO:

+something is blocking the password and admin-code input boxes on login/sign up pages.